beton-ochoa/beton-ochoa.github.io/index.md

  >> ![ ](/iccv_2023.jpg)

 All of them are then going to **Nancy, France** to work under **Prof. Christian Daul** with whom we are collaborating in several projects.
-In particular **Franisco Lopez-Tiro** is working with urologist in the CHRU Nancy, **Ricardo Espinosa Loera** is working with colelagues of the **Hospital Ambroise Pare** in Paris and **Daniel Flores Araiza** will be trying to expand his explainable methods to aid bilogis in classifying kidney stones images using the **morpho-constitutional anlysis**.
+In particular **Francisco Lopez-Tiro** is working with urologist in the CHRU Nancy, **Ricardo Espinosa Loera** is working with colelagues of the **Hospital Ambroise Pare** in Paris and **Daniel Flores Araiza** will be trying to expand his explainable methods to aid bilogis in classifying kidney stones images using the **morpho-constitutional anlysis**.
 I also have plans to visit Nancy twice this year!

  >> ![ ](/cran_2023.png)